All-Ceramic crowns are cosmetic dental restorations used to cap or completely cover the top of the tooth.

 Dental work and service life

 Restorations must withstand tremendous force.
 Doc Kelly's success with dental restorations comes from engineering the crown to withstand biting and chewing forces over time.
-He prepares teeth with longevity in mind; dental work that is built correctly will last.
+Doc prepares teeth with longevity in mind; dental work built correctly will last.
 You have Doc's guarantee.

 Dental crowns can be damaged by habits such as fingernail biting, chewing ice, and teeth grinding.